 E. Two years of a language other than English (three years recommended) — The second year or higher of the same language must be completed to fulfill this requirement

-F. One year of visual and performing arts — One year-long course chosen from the following: dance, drama/theater, music, or visual art
+F. One year of visual and performing arts — A yearlong course chosen from the following: dance, drama/theater, music, or visual art

 G. One year of college-preparatory electives